 Events/ SU Bar/ Welly

 All HASU, Sports Clubs and Society events have been cancelled until further notice.
 If you have bought tickets to the next HASU SU Wednesday night, you will receive a refund within the next 14 working days.
-The HASU True Blue Awards will be postponed and, the winners will be announced here and on our social media if we can not hold the event in personal before the end of the academic year.
+The HASU True Blue Awards will be postponed and, the winners will be announced here and on our social media if we can not hold the event in person before the end of the academic year.

 The SU Main Bar/ The Welly and extension will remain closed until further notice.